MintyPeterson/counter/README.md

 # Counter
-A cross-platform application for keeping count.
+An application for keeping count.

+## Status
+This project is in closed testing.